This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How to Backup Lightroom Presets

-Over time, you may find that you have a large number of presets.
+Over time, you may have many presets.

 Start by opening up Preferences in Lightroom.